DaemonDBA/DojoDB/README.md

 <html>
   <body>
-    <h3>DojoDB - A Database Application built for Martial Arts Learning Management</h3>
+    <h3>DojoDB - Learning Management System built for Martial Arts</h3>
     <p>
       DojoDB is a learning management system, tailored around the world of martial arts.
+Students and instructors can interact and view pertinent information about their progress.
     </p>
     <hr />
     <br />